Today we display the Swedish flag on half mast.

 Some folks say that there were only about 1,500 GT cars built, some thinks there were more, some less.This conversation will continue until the world ends or the internet stops.

-Some feel the 1967 GT is the only GT to own as it was so different from the standard 122.
+Some GT folks feel that the 1967 GT is the only GT to own as it was so different from the standard 122.
 In 1968 the 122S had a very similar engine as the 123GT of the same year.
 (I would venture to say that it is only 1967 GT owners that thinks this way) Also, Volvo made even less 123GT cars for the 1968-70 model years.

 A Swedish built / assembled 1967 Volvo Amazon 123GT for the Swedish market would have the following equipment: